ikardi69/So_Long/README.md

 🔥 Sprite Animation – Smooth character and object animations

-🔥 On-Screen Move Counter – Display movements directly in the game instead of the terminal
+🔥 On-Screen Move Counter – Display movements directly in the game instead of just in the terminal

 🎮 Controls